 If service n°140 is "available" in EFUST, this file shall be present.

 This EF contains the indication of whether disaster roaming is enabled in the UE as specified in 3GPP TS 23.122 [31].
 In addition it contains disaster roaming parameters indicating availability of each related information field.

-Further it contains disaster roaming wait range as specified in 3GPP TS 23.122 [31], disaster return wait range as specified in 3GPP TS 23.122 [31] and the indication of 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN' ''from the USIM into the ME, as specified in 3GPP TS 24.501 [104] annex C.
+Further it contains disaster roaming wait range as specified in 3GPP TS 23.122 [31], disaster return wait range as specified in 3GPP TS 23.122 [31], the indication of 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN' and '"list of PLMN(s) to be used in disaster condition" provided by the HPLMN' from the USIM into the ME, as specified in 3GPP TS 24.501 [104] annex C.